xtrinch/fcm-django

 devices.send_message(Message(data={...}))

-# Or (send_message parameters include: messages, dry_run, app)
+# Or (send_message parameters include: message, dry_run, app)

 FCMDevice.objects.send_message(Message(...))